wangwuqi/Spanish-pronunciation/README.md

-# a brief note of Spanish alphabet pronunciation
+# A brief note of Spanish alphabet pronunciation